Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/2-using-zynq.md

 operation generated a standalone domain with a ps7_cortexa9_0 processor and an FSBL application project.
-You have built a platform project, and the generated Xilinx platform definition file (hw_platform.xpfm) can be used as a platform for the applications that you create in the Vitis IDE.
+You have built a platform project, and the generated Xilinx platform definition file (zc702_edt.xpfm) can be used as a platform for the applications that you create in the Vitis IDE.

 ### Create the Hello World application